-Well kids, this is all very improving but how about we build a just-intonation instrument?
+Well kids, this is all very improving but how about we build a harmonically tuned instrument?
 First – tuning an electronic keyboard, and then we’ll get into guitars.
 The offsets I provide could be used for tuning any instrument, really.

 electronic Keyboard instrument

 The easiest one is a MIDI keyboard instrument – especially if you have the Apple “Logic” software where you can set an offset for each note in the octave.
 The table below is the collection of frequencies extrapolated from our “magic” Earth tuning.
 Note: that A is 436.9 Hz (neither 440 Hz, nor 432 Hz), for reasons explained, here.

 I also use the Oscillator in Apple Logic which confirms the exact frequency being produced for each offset on the piano note.